Michael B. Jordan, Warner Bros. buy movie rights to Marlon James' new book

 James, winner of the Man Booker Prize for his last novel, "A Brief History of Seven Killings," teaches at Macalester College in St. Paul.

-Jordan, who starred in the movie "Black Panther," formed Outlier Society in 2016 with a focus on bringing diverse stories and voices to the market.
+Jordan, who starred in the hit movies "Black Panther," “Creed” and “Creed 2,” formed Outlier Society in 2016 with a focus on bringing diverse stories and voices to the market.
+His own breakout performance came in the 2013 indie drama “Fruitvale Station” – the debut of “Panther” and “Creed” director Ryan Coogler -- playing the victim of a police shooting.

 "Black Leopard, Red Wolf," was published Tuesday by Riverhead Books.